-The Roamio OTA is the best OTA DVR because it also doubles as a streaming media player for platforms such as Netflix, Amazon Prime, and Plex.
+The TiVo Roamio OTA supports streaming apps including Netflix, Amazon Prime, and Plex.
 The Roamio connects to the Internet via Ethernet or 802.11n WiFi connection.
-I was also impressed with the “One Touch Skip” option that allows users to skip entire commercials with one button.
+The “One Touch Skip” option allows users to skip entire commercials with one button.

+NBC, CBS, ABC, FOX, PBS, ION and CW are among the 50+ channels that I get from a pair of indoor antennas that I regularly use.
 The majority of NFL games are broadcast over the air in HD on CBS and NBC.
 You can also catch some NBA games on ABC.
 And you can watch golf all season long on some of major networks mentioned above.

 How many shows can TiVo Roamio OTA record at once?